Summary

 •

-Design swarms combine design thinking and swarm behaviors to unleash creativity in communities.
+Design swarms combine design thinking with swarm behavior to unlock collective human creativity at scale.

 -